 - The EIA 2006 divides the projects into three categories.
-Category A projects are appraised at national level by Impact Assessment Agency and the Expert Appraisal Committee, while Category B projects are apprised at state level.
+Category A projects are appraised at the national level by Impact Assessment Agency and the Expert Appraisal Committee, while Category B projects are appraised at the state level.

 - EIA is essentially a process of evaluating the impact of a project, say mining, building an irrigation dam, a thermal power plant, etc. on human health, safety, environment along with socioeconomic and cultural impacts, prior to the decision-making.